anyscale/madewithml.github.io/docs/courses/mlops/orchestration.md

 </div>

 !!! warning
     The data we pass between tasks should be small (metadata, metrics, etc.) because Airflow's metadata database is not equipped to hold large artifacts.
-However, if we do need to store and use the large results of our tasks, it's best to use an external data storage (blog storage, model registry, etc.).
+However, if we do need to store and use the large results of our tasks, it's best to use an external data storage (blog storage, model registry, etc.) and perform heavy processing using Spark or inside data systems like a data warehouse.

 ## DAG runs